MoneroSDK/ots-python/README.md

 While the header files included in `include` the shared libraries are not because they are platform dependent, you need them install separately in your system.
-You can find them in the Monero repository https://github.com/monero-project/monero in the folder `ots/include`.
+You can find them in the Monero repository https://github.com/monero-project/monero in the folder `ots`.
 Read the README.md to compile the library or if available install the precompiled packages for your system.

 # Installation